jeremyf/harbinger/README.md

 When we attempt to find the given page but an exception is raised then the above code will:

-* Build a message based on the three contexts:
+* Build a message based on the three reporters:
   * The raised exception
   * The current user
   * The request